mayank1210/nlp_trial/README.md

 #### Extra Credit

 - [ ] Visualize the data set
-- [ ] Compare two libraries and discuss the strengths/weaknesses
+- [ ] Compare the output of 2 or more NLP libraries and discuss the strengths/weaknesses
 - [ ] Add benchmarking to show the speed of making predictions

 #### Things not to do